MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/supply-forecast.md

 When you run a master plan set to use a reduction method of *Transactions – dynamic period*.
 One of the following results could occur:

-- If a purchase order exists for vendor *US-101*, site *1*, warehouse *11*, quantity *10 ea* (with **Supply forecast** set to *Yes*), then master planning will create a new planned purchase order for the remaining quantity of *10 ea*.
-The forecast line is reduced because the vendor, site, and warehouse all match the existing purchase order. <!-- KFM: Does only the vendor matter, or do the site and warehouse also matter? -->
+- If a purchase order exists for vendor *US-101*, quantity *10 ea* (with **Supply forecast** set to *Yes*), then master planning will create a new planned purchase order for the remaining quantity of *10 ea*.
+The forecast line is reduced because the vendor matches the existing purchase order.
 - If a purchase order exists for another vendor *US-102*, site *1*, warehouse *11*, quantity *10 ea* (with **Supply forecast** set to *Yes*), then master planning will create a new planned purchase order for the full quantity of *25 ea*.
 The forecast line can't be reduced because it has a different vendor than the existing purchase order.

 > [!NOTE]
 > This situation can occur for planned purchase orders because they have a vendor associated.
-However, for transfer orders and production orders, the supply forecast amounts will always be reduced by existing orders because no vendor is specified for these types of orders. <!-- KFM: Does only the vendor matter, or do the site and warehouse also matter? -->
+However, for transfer orders and production orders, the supply forecast amounts will always be reduced by existing orders because no vendor is specified for these types of orders.

 ### Example 4: Plans using the "Transactions - dynamic period" reduction method over several forecast periods